Zhi0467/Zhi0467.github.io/_pages/about.md

 I am a PhD student at UC San Diego.

-I do research mainly on reinforcement learning, meta learning, and continual learning.
+I do research on reinforcement learning, inference, continual learning, and memory, all in the context of agents.
+I also work on machine learning theory.

 People I've worked with
 ------